perun-network/perun-polkadot-appdemo/README.md

 ## TODO

-- Change balances in update.
 - Investigate why event subscription is slow on sender side.
 - Add CI with linter.
-- Use interactive CI package (like gobata).
+- Use enhanced CLI package (like gobata).
-- Handle game and update in package main, not in package client.
-Communicate via channels in handler.